-Charges for single-family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between Dec.
-15 and June 15.
-Multifamily has a per unit rate with additional charges based on water use over the minimum amount.
+Charges for single-family homes include a wastewater treatment charge from King County Metro and volume charges based on average water use between December 15 and June 15.
+Multifamily has a per-unit rate with additional charges based on water use over the minimum amount.
 Wastewater charges for businesses are based on a charge from King County Metro and a volume charge determined by your water use.

 Storm and Surface Water

-Flood prevention/care of streams and lakes service charges are based on the area of your property and the percentage of impervious surface (roofs, driveways, decks, etc.)
+Flood prevention/care of streams and lakes service charges are based on the square footage of your property and the percentage of impervious surface (roofs, driveways, decks, etc.)